Zen4All-nl/Multisite-Module-for-Zen-Cart/README.md

   </div>
   <h2><a name="whats_new" id="whats_new"></a>What's New</h2>
   <div id="contentDescription">
-    <p>Version 1.0 - Release Date: 2013-01-21</p>
+    <p>Version 1.0.1 - Release Date: 2013-02-09</p>
     <ul>
-    <li>Updated most files to contain the code of Zen Cart 1.5.1</li>
-    <li>Added the admin module registration for Zen Cart 1.5.x</li>
-    <li>The module is now multilingual on the admin side as well as the front-end</li>
-    <li>The site-link side-box has its own tpl file</li>
-    <li>Added SyntaxHightlighter 1.5.1 to multisite.php for easier reading and copying code</li>
+    <li>Updated site links sodebox to use the on/off switch properly</li>
+    <li>Added a header site link side box.
+This box can be placed any where you like and displays a horizontal bar with the site links.</li>
     </ul>
   </div>
   <h2><a name="installation" id="installation"></a>Installation</h2>